status-im/nimbus-eth2/README.md

 ## Building and Testing

 The beacon chain components require that you have Nim installed - the easiest way to get started is to head over to the main [Nimbus](https://github.com/status-im/nimbus/) repository and follow the build instructions there.
-Once you're able to build nimbus:

-Then:

 ```bash
 # Clone main nimbus repository